fmerizzi/making_noise/README.md

 3. apply some gaussian filters to smooth the results
 4. average all the matrices together
 5. plot them in a 3d surface with some adequate color scheme
+6. implement the perlin noise algorithm
+7. test performance of both
+8. develop and test some filters

 __some example of the generated maps__